takaakit/astah-pro-mcp/README.md

 ```
 </details>

-<span style="color: red;">As of November 21, 2025, [this issue](https://github.com/google-gemini/gemini-cli/issues/13142) prevents the Gemini CLI from connecting.</span>
+As of November 21, 2025, [this issue](https://github.com/google-gemini/gemini-cli/issues/13142) prevents the Gemini CLI from connecting.
+Later, we confirmed that the issue has been improved in Gemini CLI *v0.19.0-preview.0*.

 #### Cursor